mdionne86/python-challenge/README.md

 # python-challenge

-Please note, both scripts contain a reference to a csv file stored in a respective subdirectory "Resources".
-Please ensure this is properly set before running the script.
+Please note, both scripts contain a reference to a csv file stored in a respective subdirectory "Resources" and writes the txt file to a respective subdirectory "analysis".
+Please ensure these are properly set before running the script.

 # PyBank
 This is relatively straight forward.